ARMmbed/Connector-mDS-REST-API/docs/api-reference.md

 ## Notifications

+Notifications are created when certain events happen on mbed Device Connector:
+* A response for an asynchronous request is ready.
+* A device reports about a change in its resource state (if a subscription exists for the resource).
+* A device registers, re-registers or unregisters, or the registration expires.

-Resources can be marked as observable, which allows your application to subscribe to updates from these resources, meaning the server will notify  the  application when a resource changes.
+When you subscribe to an observable resource, your application can subscribe to updates from these resources, meaning the server will notify the application when a resource changes.
 An application can either [subscribe to an individual resource](#subscriptions), or use automatic subscriptions based on matching endpoints to [pre-subscription data](#automatically-subscribe-to-resources).

 Whether or not a resource is observable is determined by [mbed Client](https://docs.mbed.com/docs/mbed-client-guide/en/latest/Introduction/#the-observe-feature), not by mbed Device Connector.